Adrian-pH/Black-Scholes-Implied-Volatility-Calculator/README.txt

-# Black-Scholes Call Option Pricer & Visualiser
+# Black-Scholes Implied Volatility Calculator & Visualiser

-This project uses the Black-Scholes formula to price a European call option and visulaise the option's value over time and the underlying's price.
+This project uses the Black-Scholes European call option preice and vega values along with teh Newton -Raphson method to calculate and visulaise the implied volatility's value over time and the underlying's price.
 I wrote this as a mini-project on the content taught in Paul Wilmott Introduces Quantitative Finance Chapter 8.

 ##Features
 - Black-Scholes call option pricing function
+- Black-Scholes Vega value function
+- Newton-Raphson solution to find the implied volatility
-- 2D plots of option value against time and underlying price
+- 2D plots of implied volatility against time and underlying price
-- 3D surface plot of option value
+- 3D surface plot of implied volatility

 ##Dependencies
 - Install a python environment